Spectral analysis of 1D nearest-neighbor random walks and applications to subdiffusive trap and barrier models: The diffusive case: Proof of Propositions and

 {\bf Acknowledgements}.
-I thank Jean--Christophe Mourrat and Eugenio Montefusco for useful discussions, and acknowledge the financial support of the European Research Council through the ``Advanced Grant'' PTRELSS 228032.

-At 3:32 a.m. on Monday April 6th, 2009 an earthquake has destroyed several buildings and killed hundreds of people in L'Aquila, the city where I lived with my family.
-The ending of a preliminary version of this work has been possible thanks to the help of several people.
-I kindly acknowledge the public library of Codroipo for the computer facilities, the ``Protezione Civile" of Codroipo for the burocratic help, the colleagues who have sent me files and who have substituted me in teaching, the Department of Mathematics and the office ``Affari Sociali" of the University ``La Sapienza".
+I thank Jean--Christophe Mourrat and Eugenio Montefusco for useful discussions, and an anonymous referee for useful suggestions.
+I acknowledge the financial support of the European Research Council through the ``Advanced Grant'' PTRELSS 228032.
+Part of this work has been done just after the earthquake in L'Aquila, where I lived with my family.
+Referring to that period, I kindly acknowledge the public library of Codroipo for the computer facilities, the ``Protezione Civile" of Codroipo for the bureaucratic help, the colleagues who have sent me files and who have substituted me in teaching, the Department of Mathematics and the office ``Affari Sociali" of the University ``La Sapienza".